chankwpj/Infrared-Camera-Person-Detection/README.md

 ```

 Methods
-TestUseClassifierM, TrainNaiveBayesClassifierP are parallelize version which require Parallel Computing Toolbox
 TestUseClassifier TrainNaiveBayesClassifier are general version which not require Parallel Computing Toolbox
+TestUseClassifierM, TrainNaiveBayesClassifierP are parallelize version which require Parallel Computing Toolbox, it is still in develope prcoess and not ready to use due to race condition is not well tested.